agentic-layer/docs/README.md

 - Follow the existing Antora playbook configuration patterns
 - Test documentation builds locally before pushing changes
-- Ensure all referenced Git repositories and branches are accessible
+- Ensure all referenced Git repositories and branches are accessible; i.e. verfy repository access and that branches exist
 - Update branch references from `feature/*` to `main` when components are production-ready